mattzipan/daily-dev-tips/src/pages/posts/i-stopped-using-visual-studio-code.md

 ### Thank you for reading, and let's connect!

 Thank you for reading my blog.
 Feel free to subscribe to my email newsletter and connect on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1)

+Adding thoughts on approach is always welcome from readers.